conquest-eth/conquest-agent-service/documentation/ux.md

 - tx is mined, fleet is on its way for good (fleet move on the map slowly)
 - tx failed => show failure, acknowledge
 - tx never mined => show timeout, acknowledge/retry, accept it can happen later if not overriden with another tx (could propose to send a null tx to cancel it)

+#### resolution tx

 - show arrival (when the fleet finally reaches destination, can take days)
 - show when reveal tx is possible
   > note that if the agent-service is used (see [agent-service](#register-for-the-agent-service)) the reveal tx is delayed to leave time for the agent to do it automatically
-- if too late, show that => (can we deal with return spaceships ?)
+- if too late, your fleet is lost in space
-- allow to resolve, choose friendly send or attack choice
+- if still time, allow to resolve, tx confirmation
 - show that resolution is pending
-- resolution mined: show result, allow acknowledgement
+- tx mined: show result, allow acknowledgement
 - tx failed => show failure, acknowledge
 - tx never mined => show timeout, acknowledge/retry, accept it can happen later if not overriden with another tx (could propose to send a null tx to cancel it)